Betsy Love Allen: Background

 In 1829, the State of Mississippi extended its sovereignty over the Choctaw and Chickasaw people living within the state.
 The following year, the United States Congress passed the Indian Removal Act, which authorized negotiations with Native tribes to relinquish their lands east of the Mississippi River in exchange for lands west of the river.
-That year 1830, Mississippi passed a Citizenship Act, which conferred citizenship on the indigenous population while recognizing their previous marital unions and property rights.
-Establishing Native property rights was important, as legislation could then be drafted to allot communally held lands to individuals, who would then be able to sell their lands and remove to the west.
-Accordingly, Chickasaw lands began to be distributed to individuals and the traditional tribal holdings were eliminated.
-By virtue of two treaties, the Treaty of Pontotoc Creek ratified in 1833 and the Treaty of Washington signed in 1834, terms under which lands would be allotted were agreed.
+In 1830, Mississippi passed a Citizenship Act, which conferred citizenship on the indigenous population while recognizing their previous marital unions and property rights.
+Establishing Native property rights was necessary, as legislation could then be drafted to allot communally held lands to individuals, who would then be able to sell their lands and remove to the Western United States.
+Accordingly, Chickasaw lands began to be distributed to individuals, and the traditional tribal holdings were eliminated.
+Under two treaties, the Treaty of Pontotoc Creek ratified in 1833 and the Treaty of Washington signed in 1834, terms under which lands would be allotted were agreed.

 Richard Green, a historian who focuses on Chickasaw history, noted that by the time the appeal was being heard in 1837, the judges were aware of the removal treaties and that Native women were to receive allotments.
 Their allotments would not require a husband's permission to be sold, meaning a Chickasaw wife could freely sell her land to any of the white land speculators who had come to Mississippi to buy up property and facilitate the removal of Native people.
-Academic Megan Benson pointed out that it was also important to Southern interests that as new states were admitted in the west, slavery was expanded into these territories.
-She recognized the fairly consistent precedent in Mississippi law to exempt slave property from seizure for the payment of debt.
-Her analysis, as well as that of scholar Joseph Custer, included that the justices deciding the case would also have been influenced by the perceived threat of civil unrest by slaves or free blacks and a desire to control their populations by allowing them to be transported out of the state.
+Academic Megan Benson pointed out that it was also crucial to enslavers that as new states were admitted in the west, slavery was expanded into these territories.
+She recognized the fairly consistent precedent in Mississippi law to exempt slave property from seizure for debt payment.
+Her analysis, as well as that of scholar Joseph Custer, included that the justices deciding the case would also have been influenced by the perceived threat of civil unrest by enslaved people or free blacks and a desire to control their populations by allowing them to be transported out of the state.